 However, there is much more you should actually worry about when it comes to the ongoing nuclear crisis.

 They say the Japanese government has put in place stringent checking systems to make sure that no food from a contaminated area is sold.

 However, there was news in the local papers 4 days ago that radioactive spinach was sold to three prefectures around Tokyo.
 Then there is the added fear of restaurants sourcing vegetables directly from the fields.
 If someone had their own vegetable plantations as well as restaurants, and they didn't have access to instruments for measuring radioactivity, do you think they would refrain from using those veggies at their restaurants?
 As a customer you would never know whether what you are eating is safe or not!

 Let me tell you that it still contains radioactive iodine as well as radioactive cesium, which with a half-life of 30 years (and an infinite whole life) will stick with you for the rest of your life.
 And I wouldn't be surprised if those who say the water is safe actually buy bottled water for themselves, because bottled water is still in shortage in Tokyo and gets sold out quickly!

 To make a long story short, they say that Tokyo is safe.
 However, that only means that you will not die soon from the radioactive contamination in air, water, seafood, vegetables and other products in the food supply chain.
 They just don't tell you that it is unsafe in the long run, that from the current radiations that you get, few years down the line there's a high chance that you get cancer.
 It's like asking, "Sir/Madam, how would you like your cancer?
 Stirred or shaken?"

 Scary, don't you think?

 I'd like to hear your comments at:

-Your Tokyo Nuclear Watchdog about 7 years agoAnswered by Japan Nuclear Crisis - Is Tokyo Safe via WorldNomads.com
+Your Tokyo Nuclear Watchdog over 7 years agoAnswered by Japan Nuclear Crisis - Is Tokyo Safe via WorldNomads.com